stevenengland/dfplayer_card_manager/README.md

 # Features

 - Perform file system checks (FAT type, allocation unit size, FAT sorting state)
-- Delete undesireable files and folders
+- Delete undesireable files and folders from the SD card
-- Apply FAT sorting
+- Apply FAT sorting to the SD card
-- Sync audio files from a repository to the SD card
+- Sync audio files from a music repository (on any disk or filesystem) to the SD card

 ## What is (currently) not covered?

 - SD card formatting
-- wav -> only mp3
+- Audio types: WAV (-> only MP3 is supported)

 # Usage guide